Princess Alexandra, 2nd Duchess of Fife: Lineage and early life

 Alexandra's father was Alexander Duff, 1st Duke of Fife.
 Having succeeded his father as the 6th Earl Fife, he was elevated to Duke of Fife and Marquess of Macduff in the Peerage of the United Kingdom on his marriage in 1889 to Princess Louise of Wales, the eldest daughter of the future Edward VII.
 Princess Louise accordingly became the Duchess of Fife, and succeeded as the head of many Scottish Feudal Baronies, including MacDuff, named for James Duff, 2nd Earl Fife.

-Alexandra was born at East Sheen Lodge, Richmond on 17 May 1891.
+Alexandra was born at East Sheen Lodge, Richmond, Surrey, on 17 May 1891.
 After ten years of marriage and the birth in 1893 of Alexandra's younger sister Maud, no more children would be born to Alexandra's parents and the dukedom and marquessate of Fife were headed toward extinction since only a male heir could inherit those titles.
-On 24 April 1900 Queen Victoria granted Alexander Duff a second dukedom of Fife, along with the earldom of Macduff, stipulating by special remainder that these two titles would jointly devolve, in default of sons born to him and the Queen's granddaughter, upon their daughters in order of seniority of birth, and upon their respective agnatic male descendants in the same order.
-After her father´s death in 1912 she eventually inherited the Dukedom of Fife.
+On 24 April 1900, Queen Victoria granted Alexander Duff a second dukedom of Fife, along with the earldom of Macduff, stipulating by special remainder that these two titles would jointly devolve, in default of sons born to him and the Queen's granddaughter, upon their daughters in order of seniority of birth, and upon their respective agnatic male descendants in the same order.
+After her father's death in 1912, therefore, she inherited the Dukedom of Fife in her own right.

-As a female-line granddaughter of the British monarch, Alexandra was not entitled to the title of "Princess", nor to the style of Her Royal Highness.
-Instead she was styled Lady Alexandra Duff, as the daughter of a duke, even though she was born fifth in the line of succession to the British throne.
-Alexandra and her sister were unique among British princesses in that they were descended from both William IV (through his mistress, Dorothea Jordan), and William IV's niece, Queen Victoria, who succeeded him because he left no legitimate issue.
+Although Alexandra was born fifth in line of succession to the British throne, she was not entitled to the title of "Princess" or the style of "Her Royal Highness" because she was a female-line granddaughter of the reigning monarch.
+Instead, as the daughter of a duke, she was styled Lady Alexandra Duff.
+Uniquely among British royals, Alexandra and her sister were descended from both King William IV —through his mistress, Dorothea Jordan—and from his niece, Queen Victoria, who inherited the throne due to William IV's lack of legitimate heirs.

 She was baptised at the Chapel Royal, St James's Palace on 29 June 1891 by the Archbishop of Canterbury, Edward White Benson.
 Her godparents were Queen Victoria and the Prince and Princess of Wales.